emma-wilson/syrf_userguide/data-export/data-dictionary/annotation-wide.md

 #### [Bibliographic Data Columns (click to view)](../bibliographic.html)

-If the `Show bibliographic data` option is selected in the SyRF interface then [bibliographic data columns](../bibliographic.html) are included in the export.
+If the `Show bibliographic data` option is selected in the SyRF interface then [Bibliographic Data Columns](../data-dictionary/bibliographic.html) are included in the export.

 The `StudyId`, `DateTimeStudyAdded`, `SystematicSearchId` and `SystematicSearchName` columns will always be included regardless.